catmorbid/cybergod-mkdocs/docs/systems/combat.md

 If any of the **Stress Dice** show their maximum value (e.g. 6 on a D6 or 12 on a D12), you suffer immediate **Mental Breakdown**: roll on the table below.

->[!info]
+!!! info Tracking Stress
->Only major characters and player characters should roll stress dice and track stress.
+	Only major characters and player characters should roll stress dice and track stress.
 Minor characters should simply roll on the mental breakdown table if they take any points of stress, or GM should decide the outcome.

 | D12 | Outcome        | Details                                                                                                                                                                                                                                                                                           |
 | :-- | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |